 ▲ HIS 202 - United States History Since 1865

-This course is a survey of U.S. history from Reconstruction to the present with a tocus on the major political, diplomatic, economic, social, and intellectual developments of the period.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours
+This course is a survey of U.S. history from Reconstruction to the present with a focus on the major political, diplomatic, economic, social, and intellectual developments of the period.

 HIS 205 - British History from 1600 to the Present